What’s the Business Challenge

 It could be said that the level in which a company supports its people is consistent with the level in which its people support the company’s customers.
 The link between employee engagement and business outcomes essential to an organization’s financial success is undeniable.
 Increasing how employees interact with each other and customers can be a big contributor to increased productivity and hence greater profit.

-According to Deloitte University Press “Organizations that create a culture defined by meaningful work, deep employee engagement, job and organizational fit and strong leadership are outperforming are outperforming their peers and will likely beat their competition in attracting top talent.”
+According to Deloitte University Press “Organizations that create a culture defined by meaningful work, deep employee engagement, job and organizational fit and strong leadership are outperforming their peers and will likely beat their competition in attracting top talent.”